Hecatron/GBD.Dlang.MbedBlinkyTest/docs/BuildingSource.md

   * https://forum.dlang.org/thread/op.u9gqy1z5tuzx1w@cybershadow.mshome.net

+### Compiler Flags

+  * **-gc** - This causes the compiler to add in debugger info that's compatible with regular C tools
+  * **-BetterC** - This results in the runtime being stripped from the resultant object file, but limits the feature set
+  * **-c** - prevents linking?

+TODO can we try building without -BetterC to see what the size will be like?

 ## Flashing the source

 This can be done within Visual Studio Code by using the "launch" mode of the GDB Cortex-M plugin